SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

     /

     &maxwell
-      !boundary condition of electromagnetic analysis(x-z,start or end) !('abc' is absorbing boundary condition)
+      !boundary condition of electromagnetic analysis
+      !first index(1-3 rows) corresponds to x, y, and z directions !second index(1-2 columns) corresponds to bottom and top of the directions !('abc' is absorbing boundary condition)
       boundary_em(1,1) = 'abc'
       boundary_em(1,2) = 'abc'